Gronis/wasmdev/README.md

 ## TODO:

-* On release build, remove files that no longer exists in static asset folder
+* On release build, remove files in target/dist that no longer exists in static asset folder
 * Unit tests
 * Docs
 * More examples for popular web projects (yew, sycamore, etc).